liwangqian/LuaCoderAssist/README.md

     x.funcA()   -- here, symbol `funcA` cannot be code complete and cannot goto definition...
 ```

-* Cannot jump to symbols in new create file, this can be solved by restart the vscode.

 ## Release Notes

+### 1.3.0
+- add: code metric codelens
+- fix: symbols in new create file and remove symbols of deleted file.
+- remove: Extension Settings section in README.md

 ### 1.2.7
 - fix errors when open a file without `.lua` extension, see issue #3.